Rob-Fletcher/notes/GameDesign/MechSkirmish/README.md

 Mechs will also have smaller mechs/vehicles that they can deploy or that they start with to help out.
 These will be things like a repair mech that can help you get cards from your damage pile back into your hand.
+Maybe have ground troops too.
+Units that arent in a mech at all.

 ## Game Ideas Wishlist
 Some general ideas or mechanics that I would really like to figure out how to